polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 Contoso's current workloads run in their Dallas based datacenter using VMWare based virtual machines.
 One of the primary applications the company is interested in modernizing to take advantage of the cloud is a consumer facing Mortgage Application.
 This application is handling new mortgage requests and facilitating access of consumers to their current mortgage information.
 The current implementation of the Mortgage Application is implemented as a public facing website (and the corresponding application) on Microsoft Internet Information Server (IIS) with a backend database using SQL Server 2012 hosting the Web App DB and Customer Data databases.
 A separate web site and a corresponding IIS-based app named Mortgage Admin provides administrative access to the Mortgage Application's backend.
 The Mortgage Application has several modules that run as Windows Services.
 These modules are responsible for running credit checks and generating PDFs for transactions.
 The application uses Microsoft Message Queue (MSMQ) for interacting between modules.
 The application also allows customers to download several publicly accessible PDF files that provide an overview of the bank's mortgage related products.

 The current implementation of the Mortgage Application relies on a third party load balancer to distribute requests across a pair of identically confgured web servers, with redundant application servers operating in the active/active mode, and the database tier leveraging SQL Server Always On availability group in the synchronous-commit mode.
-The Web APp DB and Customer DB databases are also replicated asynchronously to the Contoso's disaster recovery site in Tulsa, Oklahoma.
+The Web APp DB and Customer DB databases are also replicated via transactional replication (with SQL Server 2012, this requires the distribution database outside of the availability group) to the Contoso's disaster recovery site in Tulsa, Oklahoma.
 The recovery site hosts instances of web and application servers, configured identically to their production counterparts.
 As part of the disaster recovery plan, the external DNS records pointing to the public endpoint of the Mortgage Application would be modified to match the public IP address associated with the Tulsa datacenter edge routers.

 In addition to plans for modernizing its technology, Contoso is also interested in expanding its business mortgage origination business to Canada.
 Considering the matching projected timelines of these two initiatives, the IT team wants to explore the possibility of leveraging, whenever applicable, Azure technologies, not only for its United States-based workloads but also when developing and implementing its Canada-based operations.
 However, as the corporate Compliance team has pointed out, operating internationally introduces regulatory challenges.
 In particular, Contoso must ensure that it protects personally identifiable information (PII) according to country-specific laws governing processing, distribution, and storage of customer financial records.
 Some of information provided by Canadian customers must remain in the country of its origin and would need to be excluded from any data set transmitted to Azure or to Contoso's United States-based locations.